alchemyplatform/alchemy-web3/README.md

   Wallet](https://trustwallet.com) if the user has it installed, or via a custom provider specified in options.

-- **Easy access to Alchemy's higher-order APIs.** The client exposes methods to call Alchemy's exclusive features.
+- **Easy access to Alchemy's higher level API.** The client exposes methods to call Alchemy's exclusive features.

 Alchemy Web3 is designed to require minimal configuration so you can start using